Akash91/AutoBot/README.md

 ### [Dependencies]
-In order to use any of the scripts you will need - [PhantomJS](http://phantomjs.org/) Here is the download [link](http://phantomjs.org/download.html) for your specific
+In order to use any of the scripts you will need - [PhantomJS](http://phantomjs.org/) Here is the download [link](http://phantomjs.org/download.html) for your specific platform.
+You can also install with HomeBrew using `brew install phantomjs`

 ### [Quick Start]
 Make sure you have phantomjs installed before you try using any of the above mentioned scripts.